Basejump-AI/basejump-docs/sidebar-options/member-options/chat.md

 - An Admin can confirm the verification of a Member to promote that verification to an admin

 Verified results is a great initial step to getting common consensus around common metrics.
 Every time a result is returned, users can verify the output and other members will get the same query ran for them as well.

+#### Unverifying a Result

+These verified results can also be unverified if another user disagrees that this information looks correct.
+However, a user has to be at the same RBAC role level or greater as the other user to unverify.
+For example, if the user is a Member, they can't unverify an Admin's verified result.

+Once a result is unverified, prior verified results that were returned as verified based on that verified data object, will be unverified for anyone who received them.
+This ensure the highest level accuracy and agreement possible for human-verified information from the AI.

 #### Security Implications